devgateway/amp/amp/src/main/resources/TEMPLATE/reamp/architecture/readme.md

   </div>
 ))
 ```
-As you see, we reuse the Counter ampModule, but notice its view's props.
+As you see, we reuse the Counter module, but notice its view's props.
 By invoking _actions.counter_ we get a copy of _Counter.actions_ that are modified
 in such a way that they will get sent to our _update_ function, rather than to
 _Counter.update_.
-Next we give it its submodule within our ampModule, this is where it's going to keep
+Next we give it its submodule within our module, this is where it's going to keep
 its state, we will contain the Counter within that submodel.

 As you can also see, our view emits the Save action, but in order to process it